spoonapps/docs/doc/quick_start/tryit/tryit.md

 You should see a new command prompt appear.
 This prompt is running in the container.

-**Tip**: An easy way to tell if a command prompt is containerized is to look at the prompt.
-When the command prompt is running inside a Spoon container, Spoon will prepend the first 8 characters of the container ID to the prompt.
+**Tip**: "Is my command prompt containerized, or not?"
+When the command prompt is running inside a Spoon container, you'll see the first 8 characters of the container ID in the prompt.

 So, your native command prompt will look like this: